PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

   work_pool: *common_work_pool
 ```

 We define two deployments of the `hello` flow: `default` and `arthur`.
 Note that by specifying `dockerfile: auto`, Prefect will automatically create a dockerfile that installs any `requirements.txt` and copies over the current directory.
 You can pass a custom Dockerfile instead with `dockerfile: Dockerfile` or `dockerfile: path/to/Dockerfile`.
 Also note that we are specifically building for the `linux/amd64` platform.
-This is often necessary when images are built on Macs with M series chips but run on cloud provider instances.
+This specification is often necessary when images are built on Macs with M series chips but run on cloud provider instances.

 !!! note "Deployment specific build, push, and pull"
     The build, push, and pull steps can be overridden for each deployment.
 This allows for more custom behavior, such as specifying a different image for each deployment.